 - Useful Links

 Prior to 11th grade

 We officially pair students with a primary college counselor during the fall of their junior year; however, all PDS students and families can feel free to meet with a member of our College Counseling team before then for personalized guidance.
 We are always happy to address time-sensitive questions; however, the best time to schedule a more general consultation with one of the counselors is January through August so that we can focus on helping the seniors during the fall (the busiest part of their application process!).
-Our office point-of-contact for 9th and 10th graders - and their parents - is Darling Cerna.
-To ask questions or schedule a meeting, please feel free to reach out to her at firstname.lastname@example.org or 609-924-6700 x1114.
+To ask questions or schedule a meeting, please contact your grade level point person:

 11th and 12th grade

 Highlights of the PDS College Counseling program for juniors and seniors include: